o3de/o3de.org/content/docs/user-guide/components/reference/atom/depth-of-field.md

 1. Create an entity and add a **Camera** component.
 This will be referred to as *camera entity* in the following steps.
 If you already have a camera entity, use that instead.

 2. Add a Depth of Field component to the camera entity.
 Depth of field depends on the properties of the Camera component.
+This will also prompt you to add the PostFX Layer component, as the Depth of Field component depends on it.

 3. In the Depth of Field component: